 Essential oils date back to ancient times when cultures such as China, Egypt, India and Southern Europe used oils as part of their embalming process.
 Essentials oils have been used to treat the dead for centuries, and we only know this because residues have been found in ancient tombs dating more than 2,000 years old.
-And what’s more, not only do they preserve the dead, essential oils have been used in aromatherapy which was an advanced technique brought to life by French surgeon Jean Valnet, who learnt that essential oils, really were essential for treating wounded soldiers in World War II, when medications were scarce and hard to come by.
+And what’s more, not only do they preserve the dead, but essential oils have also been used in aromatherapy which was an advanced technique brought to life by French surgeon Jean Valnet, who learnt that essential oils, really were essential for treating wounded soldiers in World War II, when medications were scarce and hard to come by.

 What is so miraculous about essential oils is where they have been extracted from and the power it holds.
 The beauty and quite literal beauty of an essential oil is that they are naturally acquired from flowers, leaves, bark or roots of plants.
 It is best effective to use non-diluted oils as they can provide the much-needed relief for healing several physical and mental ailments.
 One of the most common ailments essential oils are used for is anxiety and or depression.

 World Mental Health Day has only recently passed, as the world embraced mental health and the power of speech.
-It is well-known and well-documented that anxiety is a tough battle for many people in their daily lives, and much to the delight of our NHS services, private clinics and psychological groups and organisations, much more is being done to help patients who suffer from any form of mental health issue.
+It is well-known and well-documented that anxiety is a tough battle for many people in their daily lives, and much to the delight of our NHS services, private clinics and psychological groups and organizations, much more is being done to help patients who suffer from any form of mental health issue.

 So how can essential oils help you if you suffer from anxiety?